-- To achieve these improvement goals, everyone caring for patients who may need airway-assistive devices or who have airwayassistive devices must be involved.
-Leadership must communicate individual awareness and commitment to this effort.
-Work processes must be carefully scripted and standardized, a team effort that crosses disciplines and departments. - To promote successful change, three levels of participants should be engaged: - > An active working team responsible for daily planning, documentation, communication, education, monitoring, and evaluation of the change activities. - The working team must be multidisciplinary, with representation from all departments involved in the change processes (e.g., doctors, nurses, respiratory therapists, and other relevant staff, such as clerks and central supply technicians).
-Team members should be knowledgeable about the specific aim to reduce airway complications, the current local work processes, the associated literature, the new procedures to be implemented, and any environmental or staffing issues that may develop with these changes. - The leadership group or individuals who provide resources, monitor overall progress, remove barriers, and offer suggestions from an institutional perspective. - > The working team needs someone with the authority in the organization to overcome or mitigate the barriers that may arise, and who can provide and allocate the resources the team needs to achieve its goals.
-This leader needs to understand both the implications for the organization of the proposed changes, and the potential unintended consequences the change process might trigger. - Finally, providers, including all stakeholders who have an interest in the change. - > Effective communication processes are needed to keep providers and other stakeholders informed and to provide avenues to receive feedback.
+To achieve these improvement goals, everyone caring for patients who may need airway assistive devices or who have airway assistive devices must be involved.
+Leadership must communicate the need for individual awareness and commitment to this effort.
+Work processes must be carefully scripted and standardized, a team effort that crosses disciplines and departments.

+To promote successful change, three levels of participants should be engaged:

+- > An active working team responsible for daily planning, documentation, communication, education, monitoring, and evaluation of the change activities. - The working team must be multidisciplinary, with representation from all departments involved in the change processes (e.g., doctors, nurses, respiratory therapists, and other relevant staff such as clerks and central supply technicians).
+Team members should be knowledgeable about the specific aim to reduce airway complications, the current local work processes, the associated literature, the new procedures to be implemented, and any environmental or staffing issues that may develop with these changes. - The leadership group must be made up of individuals who provide resources, monitor overall progress, remove barriers, and offer suggestions from an institutional perspective. - > The working team needs a member who holds authority within the organization in order to overcome or mitigate the barriers that may arise.
+This person should be someone who can provide and allocate the resources the team needs to achieve its goals.
+This leader needs to understand both the implications for the organization of the proposed changes, as well as the potential unintended consequences the change process might trigger. - Finally, providers, including all stakeholders who have an interest in the change, should be involved. - > Effective communication processes are needed to keep providers and other stakeholders informed and to provide avenues to receive feedback.
 Providers should be encouraged to contribute input and must be confident that their input will be respected and will influence the change process.
-Provider engagement builds ownership and buy-in and facilitates implementation and utilization of the new processes.
+Provider engagement builds ownership and buy in, and facilitates implementation and utilization of the new processes.

-PART 4: CONCLUSION & YOUR NEXT STEPS
+PART 4: CONCLUSION AND ACTION PLANNING

 To decrease airway complications, develop an airway safety program composed of prevention, simulation, advanced skill training for providers, and development of a strong culture for transparency and learning.
-Hospitals should start with a strong aim to reduce airway complications, use data to drive change and improvement, and evaluate for effectiveness.
+Hospitals should start with a strong aim to reduce airway complications, use data to drive change and improvement, and evaluate new safety programs for effectiveness.